JPMorgan Chase buys troubled First Republic Bank after U.S. government takeover

 "One of the things that the banks did a great job with was reaching out to their customers, explaining their balance sheets, and explaining where their liquidity comes from."

 That seemed to calm nervous customers and investors.
-But First Republic was the exception.
+First Republic was the exception.

 "That deposit pressure was worse than expected," Shaw says.